-- Verifying the mathematical accuracy of the goodwill impairment test, including the discounted cash flow projections. - Comparing the fair value of the listed CGUs to their recoverable amount. - Inspecting the valuation reports regarding the goodwill impairment test performed by management's internal and external experts. - Verifying the adequacy of the information disclosed in the consolidated annual accounts in accordance with applicable regulations.
+- Verifying the mathematical accuracy of the goodwill impairment test, including the discounted cash flow projections. - Comparing the fair value of the listed CGUs to their recoverable amount.

-We have not identified exceptions outside of a reasonable range in the procedures outlined above.
+• Obtain and evaluate the valuation reports regarding the goodwill impairment test performed by management's internal and external experts. • Verifying the adequacy of the information disclosed in the consolidated annual accounts in accordance with applicable regulations. ave not identified exceptions outside of a nable range in the procedures outlined above.